-Contrary to popular belief, feeds are still roam the face of the net… or at least the underworld of it.
+Contrary to popular belief, feeds are still roaming the face of the internet… or at least the underworld of it.
 Content syndication may be being consumed by applications and websites more than people using a feed reader… but the opportunity to ensure your content is distributed and looks great across devices is still a plus for content strategies.

 Note: If you’re lost – here’s an article on what an RSS feed is.

 - Make sure you have post thumbnails enabled on your site and add the necessary tagging so that your articles have a featured image.
-This is possible with WordPress by using the SB RSS Feed Plus plugin for WordPress.
+This is possible with WordPress by using the SB RSS Feed Plus plugin for WordPress or you can write your own function.

 - Implement FeedPress so that you can track and measure your feed consumption and click-through rate, can customize your feed URL, and push your feed to your social channels.